01walid/dzlibs/README.md

 # TODO

-- ☐ Automate the frontend development with Grunt.
 - ☐ The APIs part (I'm considering the use of [python-eve](http://python-eve.org/), please tell me if you have a better suggestion on how to design the APIs).
 - ☐ Docs/Wiki (coming soon).